rdo-management/instack-undercloud/doc/source/index.rst

    Step that should only be run when deploying Ceph for use by the Overcloud

+.. admonition:: SSL
+   :class: ssl

+   Step that should only be run when deploying with SSL OpenStack endpoints

 Any such steps should *not* be run if the target environment does not match the section marking.